Updated: May 17

 How can you create learning experiences that appeal to different learning styles?

 Some researches have shown that the learners learn best through “multi-modal” learning if educators address different learning styles at the same time.
 Multi-modal learning incorporates the brain into more than one learning style at the same time using different formats and environments.

 For example, a video lecture with captions and a downloadable pdf, use visual, auditory, and written learning styles.
 By combining learners' different learning styles, educators can create an ideal learning environment for many learners at the same time.

 David Lazear, an author and a multi-intelligence expert, summarizes the importance and the value of the multimodal learning strategy as follows;

 “What does multi-modal learning mean?
 In a nutshell, it means that the more different ways you learn something the more you will really learn it!
 The more different ways you learn something, the more you will remember it!
 The more different ways you learn something, the more you will genuinely understand it!"

-We take care to offer learning opportunities through visual, auditory, written and kinesthetic ways rather than one-dimensional learning experiences.
+We care to offer learning opportunities through visual, auditory, written and kinesthetic ways rather than one-dimensional learning experiences.
 For more information, please read the destination learning journeys page.